oddmax/city-builder-test-setup/README.md

 * 'Steel production building' - same as wood production but produces steel instead.
 Produces 50 steel in 10 seconds.
 Placing a building cost 150 gold and 100 wood

-* Player should also be able to select a building in the regular mode by clicking on it and see a simple progressbar of current production progress.
+*BONUS FEATURES*:
+* buildings can be moved in the *build mode*

-*OPTIONAL*: 2 Types of decoration buildings:
+2 additional Types of decoration buildings:
 * 'Bench' - a simple bench decoration which player can place.
 Placing cost 150 gold and 50 steel
 * 'Tree' - a simple decoration which player can place.